 Although, in general, the pH level of the groundwater in Minnesota is high enough to prevent water from dissolving copper, other factors contribute to corrosion.
 The public water system monitors how corrosive water reduces copper's risk and leads to getting into the drinking water.

-In 1994, the Minnesota Pollution Control Agency found out that 954 wells they tested for copper in Minnesota, none had high copper levels, which are beyond the standard set by the EPA.
+In 1994, the Minnesota Pollution Control Agency found that none of Minnesota's 954 wells tested for copper had elevated copper levels exceeding the EPA standard.

 Health Effects

-Recent population studies have reported that there are no adverse health effects whenever one ingests a high level of copper in their body.
+Recent population studies have reported no adverse health effects when a high level of copper is ingested.
 As such, questions have been raised about the validity of the science on which the EPA has based its standard for drinking water.
 Some people believe that the goal is low.
-Meanwhile, some believe that their family might get sick from copper levels, which is below the current standard set by the EPA.

-Because of these concerns, Congress has asked the Research Council to conduct an independent review of the technical and scientific basis of EPA’s standard for copper in drinking water.
+Because of these concerns, Congress has asked the Research Council to independently review the technical and scientific basis of EPA’s standard for copper in drinking water.

 Meanwhile, severe cases of copper exposure can cause liver poisoning, anemia, and kidney failure.

-How to Tell if the Copper Levels in the Drinking Water is Elevated
+How to Tell if the Copper Levels in the Drinking Water are Elevated

-If the copper level in water is low, it will usually leave a green or blue stain in the hand basins, pipes, taps, toilets, or showers.
-Remember that it will not leave a metallic or bitter taste.
-This kind of water is still safe to drink.
+If the copper level in water is low, it usually leaves a green or blue stain in the hand basins, pipes, taps, toilets, or showers.
+However, this water is still safe to drink and has no metallic or bitter taste.

 Meanwhile, a higher level of copper will leave an unpleasant or bitter taste in the water.
 This kind of water is not safe to drink.
 You must contact your drinking water provider or let a professional test it.